 There are a number of products on the market that are intended for use on concrete surfaces.
 Which product is best for you, and how it should be applied depends on a number of factors.
 Your Southern Painting Territory Manager will be happy to review your application and make a recommendation about what approach is best suited for you.
 The processes for coating concrete surfaces varies depending on the product to be applied, but is generally described as follows:

 - Product selection is guided by the intended use of the area being coated.
 For instance, is it interior to the home, or will it be exposed to the sun?
 Will it be walked on, or driven on?

 - Typical coatings for concrete include epoxy coatings, silicone acrylic sealers, infused stains, specialty masonry coatings, etc.

 - Color choices may be limited by the product that is appropriate for the surface being coated.

 Acid Etching & Power Washing

-- Some products require that the surface to be coated be etched with muriatic acid (the same acid as is used to lower pH in swimming pools) in order to open up the pores in the concrete to better receive the coating.
+- Some products require that the surface to be coated be etched with muriatic acid, the same acid used to lower pH levels in swimming pools.
+This process allows the pores in the concrete to open in order for the concrete to better receive the coating.

-- Dirt, mildew, algae, grease, etc., must also be removed in order for the product to adhere properly.
+- Dirt, mildew, algae, grease, etc., must also be removed in order for the product to properly adhere.
 If the surface has grease spots on it, a TSP solution may be required at this stage.